Data Warehouse Concepts

 · Semi Additive - Measures that can be added across few dimensions and not with others.

-A fact table might contain either detail level facts or facts that have been aggregated (fact tables that contain aggregated facts are often instead called summary tables).
+fact table might contain either detail level facts or facts that have

 In the real world, it is possible to have a fact table that contains no measures or facts.
 These tables are called as Factless Fact tables.